URL path: Index page // Boron (B)

 How can the risk of exposure to Boron be reduced?

-Pesticides and herbicides containing Boron compounds should be used according to their instructions and should be kept out of the reach of children.
+Pesticides and herbicides containing Boron compounds should be used according to their instructions and kept out of children's reach.

-Household chemicals should be stored in their original containers and away from children to prevent accidental poisoning.
+Household chemicals should be stored in original containers and away from children to prevent accidental poisoning.

 Children who live near Boron-containing waste disposal sites and Boron compounds are likely to be exposed to higher than normal levels by breathing in Boron-containing dust, touching the ground, and then putting their hands in their mouths.
 Children should wash their hands frequently, especially before eating.